Statistics show that the average, untrained novice should be able to

 The more muscle mass and strength you have in these areas, the more weight you can lift.
 Regular resistance training with a focus on these muscle groups can help improve your

 Technique/form: Proper technique and form are necessary if you want to maximize your strength, prevent injury, and ensure safety.
 It’s important to have a stable base, maintain proper body alignment, and engage the appropriate muscles.

 Having good upper body strength helps as well.

 Training: Consistent and progressive training is necessary for increasing strength and muscle mass.
 This includes both bench pressing and accessory exercises that target the muscles used in bench pressing.

 Nutrition: Proper nutrition, including adequate protein intake, is important if you want to build muscle and repair muscle tissue.
 Consuming fresh fruits and vegetables can help too.

-Body weight and size: The higher your body weight, the more weight you can lift in the bench press.
-However, this also depends on your body composition.
+Body weight and size: The higher your body weight, the more weight you can lift in the

 If you have a higher percentage of body fat, it may be more difficult to lift heavier weights than someone with a higher percentage of muscle mass.